ethereum/ethereum-org-website/src/content/contributing/adding-staking-product/index.md

 - If not, are there plans to conduct an external audit?

-**Has the software undergone any security bug bounties?**
+**Does the project have a bug bounty program?**

-- If not, are there plans to conduct a security bug bounty?
+- If not, are there plans to create a security bug bounty?

 ### Node or client tooling {#node-or-client-tooling}

 For software products related to node or client setup, management or migration:

-**Which CL clients (ie. Lighthouse, Teku, Nimbus, Prysm) are supported?**
+**Which consensus layer clients (ie. Lighthouse, Teku, Nimbus, Prysm) are supported?**

 - Which clients are supported?
+Can the user choose?

 **Does the software provide an easy way to switch between clients?**

-- Can the user easily and safely change clients without too much difficulty using the tool?
+- Can the user easily and safely change clients using the tool?

 ### Staking as a service {#staking-as-a-service}

-For staking-as-a-service listings (ie. delegated node operation):
+For [staking-as-a-service listings](/staking/saas/) (ie. delegated node operation):

 **What are the fees associated with using the service?**

-- Is there a monthly fee for the service?
+- What is the fee structure, e.g. is there a monthly fee for the service?
 - Any additional staking requirements?

 **Are users required to sign-up for an account?**